Trump Campaign Sues in Nevada to Stop Vegas-Area Vote Count

 The Trump campaign and Nevada Republicans asked a state judge on Friday to stop the count of Las Vegas-area mail-in ballots, alleging that “meaningful observation” of signature-checking is impossible in the state’s biggest and most Democratic-leaning county.

-A lawsuit filed in state court in Carson City 10 days before the Nov.
+A lawsuit filed in state court in Carson City less than two weeks before the Nov.
 3 election complains that observers haven't been allowed close enough to workers and machines at the busy vote processing center to see whether ballots that get second- and third-step validation should be rejected.

-It alleges that Clark County Registrar of Voters Joe Gloria failed to get proper approval in April from Secretary of State Barbara Cegavske for his plan to accommodate observers, and seeks an immediate decision on a court order to “prohibit ... processing and counting ballots until the proper procedures are in place."
+It alleges that Clark County Registrar of Voters Joe Gloria failed to get proper approval in April from Secretary of State Barbara Cegavske for his plan to accommodate observers, and seeks a court order to “prohibit ... processing and counting ballots until the proper procedures are in place.”

 It also complains that a GOP offer to install video monitoring equipment at the Clark County election headquarters was rejected.